 - STORE THE MARMALADE: Pour marmalade into jars that have been run through the dishwasher or washed in very hot water.
 Cool, then cover tightly and store in the fridge.

-- HOW TO TELL MARMALADE IS DONE: If you have a candy/fry thermometer, look for a temperature of 210-220F.
+- How to tell if marmalade is done: If you have a candy/fry thermometer, look for a temperature of 210-220F.
 If you don't, scoop up some marmalade with a spoon and let it drip off the spoon.
 If it drips off very quickly, cook some more.
 If it drips slowly and coats the spoon, it's done.

 Another jam you might like...